MRLintern/Real-Time_Data_Anomaly_Platform/service/README.md

 # Testing model API
-This curl commands can be used to test the service and user all the endpoints available.
+The curl command can be used to test the service and user all the endpoints available.

 ## Predictions without scores
 ```